BiniLemma/AMP-project/README.md

 | BINYAM LEMMA | ATR/1341/10 | IT ADD |
 | KHANSA TAHIR | ATR/3185/11 | IT ADD |<br>

-# SparkSeeker -  Electronic Vehicle charging station finder app
+# ChargeRoute -  Electronic Vehicle charging station finder app

 ## Description
-SparkSeeker is a Electronic Vehicle charging station finder application built using flutter that assists Electronic Vehicle (EV) owners to find the nearest charging station around their area with their compatible plug types.<br>
+ChargeRoute is a Electronic Vehicle charging station finder application built using flutter that assists Electronic Vehicle (EV) owners to find the nearest charging station around their area with their compatible plug types.<br>

 ### Authentication/Authorization Features: